Skip to content

 Visual run comparison (RFC-047)

-To compare experiment or baseline runs side by side (artifact status, KPI tiles, deltas vs a chosen baseline, token/latency charts, optional map/reduce diagnostics, and per-episode diffs), use the Streamlit tool described in the run_compare README in the repository.
+To compare experiment or baseline runs side by side (artifact status, KPI tiles, deltas vs a chosen baseline, token/latency charts, optional map/reduce diagnostics, and per-episode diffs), use the Streamlit tool described in the compare tool README in the repository.

 make run-compare